 October was a slow month for me.
-I had intended to really ramp up my manufactured spending in time for a December trip to the Middle East, but found myself lagging behind.
+I had intended to really ramp up my manufactured spending in time for a December trip to the Middle East, but found myself falling behind.
 Sometimes, days went by without me placing any gift card orders or making a trip to my local mall.
 This was mostly due to the week I took off to attend the Chicago Seminars as well as my grad school applications, which have kept me busy.
-I wasn’t going at this full speed like I currently am, which is reflected in the numbers I pulled in last month:
+I wasn’t going at this full speed, which is reflected in the numbers I pulled in last month.

 - Total amount spent on Visa gift cards, excluding fees: $81,911